-- 12.1 We will ensure that contractors and providers are aware of our school safeguarding and child protection policy and procedures.
-We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 12.2 We will seek written reassurances that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: September 2021.
-If assurance is not obtained, permission to work with our children or use our school premises may be refused. - 12.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 12.4 When the school place a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil.
-The school will obtain written confirmation from the alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that the school would otherwise perform in respect of our own staff.
+12.1.
+We will ensure that contractors and providers are aware of our school safeguarding and child protection policy and procedures.
+We will require that

+- 12.2.
+We will seek written confirmation that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: September 2023.
+If assurance is not obtained, permission to work with our children or use our school premises may be refused. - 12.3.
+When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 12.4.
+When the school places a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil and for ensuring quality assurance visits of the provision are completed.
+The school will obtain written confirmation that the alternative provider has completed appropriate safeguarding checks on individuals working at the establishment, i.e. those checks that the school would otherwise perform in respect of our own staff.
 We will also ensure that the alternative provision provider is aware of any risk factors or safeguarding concerns for any pupil placed with them by us and that they can meet their needs.
-In respect of us being responsible for the safeguarding of that pupil we will establish agreements and protocols with the alternative provision provider for the sharing of information such as daily attendance or emerging concerns.
+In respect of us continuing to be responsible for the safeguarding of pupils we will ensure that agreements and protocols with the alternative provision provider for the sharing of information, such as daily attendance or emerging concerns, are established and adhered to.